Updated: Jun 22

 Money is now tight, physical sales once the backbone of the industry are in terminal decline, and the labels are having to get smarter when making a business case to sign an artist.
 In the start-up world, there is an expression called 'Product Market Fit' which basically means proving demand for your new product or service.

 This concept is increasingly similar to record labels.
 Everyone wants to de-risk the investment, which means they are extremely unlikely to sign anyone unless the business is already profitable.
-For independent artists that means having a fan base who listen, attend gigs and passionately engages.
+For indie musicians that means having a fan base who listen, attend gigs and passionately engages.

 So whether you like it or not, nobody is coming and signing you unless you do a lot of hard work first.
 And if you are successful within the new music economy you will inevitably ask: